hexdump0815/imagebuilder/systems/tablet_samsung_gt510/readme.md

 - this is not very useable yet, still in a very early and experimental phase
 - the lte models of those tablets have 2gb or ram and the wifi ones only 1.5gb
+- to install write the image to an sd card and install lk2nd-msm8916.img from https://github.com/msm8916-mainline/lk2nd/releases via the instructions in https://github.com/msm8916-mainline/lk2nd/blob/master/README.md
+- a1 rated sd cards are highly recommended as otherwise the performance will be bad due to bad random disk io
+- for some reason at least once the firmware loading for wifi did not work after the first boot, after rebooting it worked
+- if the tablet is connected to a computer or power supply via usb a shutdown will result in a reboot, disconnecting it will let it shutdown properly
+- sometimes there the system was hanging during shutdown, no idea yet why this happens from time to time
+- in case of problems with the boot process the tablet does not seem to respond to the power button anymore to turn it off, pressing the vol-down and the power button together for a while might help out in those situation